Vargasavour Recipes

 7. Simmer Until Tender: Cover and simmer for about 1 hour, adding water as needed, until the pork is fork-tender.

 8. Blend Sauce and Serve: Remove pork cheeks.
 Blend the sauce to your preferred texture.
-Return the pork cheeks back into the pan and cook for a few minutes, then serve braised pork cheeks hot.
+Return the pork cheeks to the pan and cook for a few minutes, then serve the braised pork cheeks hot.

 • Swap the Wine: If you don't have sweet sherry, you can use port or just stick with all red wine; it still turns out rich and flavorful.